Chronic Lymphocytic Leukemia (CLL): Watchful Waiting

 Why watchful waiting is used for CLL

 Watchful waiting is often a good option for people with early stage and low- or intermediate-risk CLL that isn’t causing symptoms, or is only causing mild symptoms.
-In these cases, it may be better to wait to begin any treatment, especially one that could cause severe side effects.
-Research has shown that for early stage CLL, watchful waiting doesn't cause harm compared with starting treatment right away.
+In these cases, it may be better to wait than start treatment, especially one that could cause severe side effects.
+Research has shown that for early stage CLL, watchful waiting doesn't cause harm when compared with starting treatment right away.

 What happens during watchful waiting for CLL